TheKerfuffle/python-projects/README.md

     - operators - math, logical (and/or/not)

 4. Pull things all together in one problem.
 Solve a whiteboard problem!
 (FizzBuzz, reverse a string or array, LeapYear, etc.) You can find our old whiteboard challenges in the syllabus repository!

+## Put it together

+After you are a bit familiar with the basic syntax, solve one of our "whiteboard" problems (FizzBuzz, reverse a string or array, LeapYear, etc.) in your new language!
+Do this on your computer, not on a whiteboard!

 ### GitHub Repo